Wagering and betting tax – frequently asked questions

 Yes.
-As it currently stands, only the Victorian wagering and betting licence holder Tabcorp is liable to pay Victorian wagering tax.
-This is regardless of whether its customers are located in Victoria or in another state or territory.
-These arrangements will be replaced by a point of consumption wagering and betting tax.
+Previously, only the Victorian wagering and betting licence holder Tabcorp was liable to pay Victorian wagering tax.
+This was regardless of whether its customers were located in Victoria or in another state or territory.
+These arrangements were replaced by the point of consumption wagering and betting tax on 1 January 2019.

-The tax will apply to all wagering and betting activities.
-Other gambling products, including electronic gaming machines (pokies), casino games, lotteries, Keno, raffles, bingo and scratch cards will not be subject to the tax.
+The tax applies to all wagering and betting activities.
+Other gambling products, including electronic gaming machines (pokies), casino games, lotteries, Keno, raffles, bingo and scratch cards are not subject to the tax.

-Wagering and betting entities that offer customers located in Victoria the ability to bet on the outcome of other gambling products without entering the relevant draw or pool (for example, betting on the result of an overseas lottery, otherwise known as ‘synthetic’ lottery betting) will be subject to the tax.
+Wagering and betting entities that offer customers located in Victoria the ability to bet on the outcome of other gambling products without entering the relevant draw or pool (for example, betting on the result of an overseas lottery, otherwise known as ‘synthetic’ lottery betting) are subject to the tax.

 Yes.
-If a wagering and betting entity accepts bets from customers located in Victoria, they will be subject to the Victorian tax, irrespective of where the product is offered or where the entity is registered or licensed.
+If a wagering and betting entity accepts bets from customers located in Victoria, they are subject to the Victorian tax, irrespective of where the product is offered or where the entity is registered or licensed.

-An operator licensed only outside of Australia will not fall within the definition of a 'wagering and betting entity' and will not be subject to the tax.
+An operator licensed only outside of Australia does not fall within the definition of a 'wagering and betting entity' and is not subject to the tax.

 Under Commonwealth law, it is illegal for offshore operators to provide betting services to Australian customers.
-Overseas operators that legally operate in Victoria and are registered with or hold a licence in an Australian state or territory will fall within the definition of a wagering and betting entity, and will be liable for the tax on bets accepted or facilitated for customers in Victoria.
+Overseas operators that legally operate in Victoria and are registered with, or hold a licence in, an Australian state or territory fall within the definition of a wagering and betting entity, and are liable for the tax on bets accepted or facilitated for customers in Victoria.

 Yes, however the majority of on-course bookmakers are unlikely to exceed the annual $1 million net wagering revenue tax-free threshold and are therefore unlikely to be liable for the tax.

-The Victorian Commission for Gambling and Liquor Regulation will continue to regulate Victoria’s gambling industry.
-The State Revenue Office will be responsible for administering and collecting the tax, as well as other functions such as ensuring compliance with tax obligations.
+The Victorian Commission for Gambling and Liquor Regulation continues to regulate Victoria’s gambling industry.
+The State Revenue Office is responsible for administering and collecting the tax, as well as other functions such as ensuring compliance with tax obligations.

 The Taxation Administration Act 1997 (Vic) gives the Commissioner of State Revenue the power to undertake various compliance and enforcement activities.
 In addition, the Commissioner can impose administrative penalties and interest for tax defaults, such as late payments, non-payments or under-payments.